Chris Fagan (coach): Playing career

 Fagan was born in Queenstown, Tasmania.
-He played 263 senior games in the Tasmanian Australian National Football League (TANFL) and Tasmanian Football League (TFL) with Hobart, Sandy Bay, and Devonport and kicked 430 goals in his career.
+He played 263 senior games in the Tasmanian Football League (TFL) with Hobart, Sandy Bay, and Devonport and kicked 430 goals in his career.
 He represented Tasmania on 11 occasions and played in two premiership teams – Hobart in 1980 and Devonport in 1988.

 Coaching career

 Tasmania

 Fagan spent two years as an assistant coach at North Hobart before being appointed senior coach of Sandy Bay for 1993 and 1994.
 He was the inaugural coach of the Tassie Mariners from 1995 to 1997.
 He was the 181st person to be inducted into the Tasmanian Football Hall of Fame in 2007.